 Innocent to sinful, unrestrained to attentive, humorous to gloomy, flirtatious to modest, Ray Caesar, the acclaimed digital artist, unlocks his state of mind and his power of imagination through playful and witty themes.
 He chose to undertake one of the most difficult aspects of life by laying bare his painful and unpleasant life experiences, acknowledging his fears, submerging into his desires and fantasies through art.
 His compelling imagery links the dreamy yet self-discovery realities to earthly concerns.
 He opens up the portals of his multi-layered universe and delves deep into his subconscious and emotional states of being.

-Ray Caesar’s self observing depictions, challenge us, shake us and impel us in an unforeseen directions, perhaps to a place where we re-examine our own realities and progressively relate to our world with compassion.
+Ray Caesar’s self-observing depictions, challenge us, shake us and impel us in unforeseen directions, perhaps to a place where we re-examine our own realities and progressively relate to our world with compassion.
 As he gracefully and brilliantly indicates:

 ” My work is about defining myself in my own way and then sharing that as Art….what if we all did that ?, share our unique qualities in an effort to find our commonality.”

 Learn about what drives Ray Caesar’s creativity and his intentions, in an exclusive interview with Jupilings:

 Tell us about yourself and how you got into art:

 Ray Caesar: I grew up in south London in the 1960s in a very dysfunctional and abusive family.
 I began making pictures as a way to dissociate and cope with a difficult reality.
 After immigrating to Canada I began working at a children’s hospital in Toronto in the medical art and photography dept and ended up, staying there for 17 years.
 I had always painted and sculpted but during these years, I began to once again make art as a coping mechanism as the material I dealt with at work was quite overwhelming.
 I then worked for several years in the film industry doing 3D modeling and animation and from there began making art with digital tools.